 The Great Resignation has gotten HR leaders thinking about their recruitment and retention strategies.
-With 91% of HR leaders worried about employee turnover in the near future (according to Gartner), HR teams are left wondering: How do we make our retention strategy successful?
+With 91% of HR leaders worried about employee turnover in the near future (according to Gartner), HR teams are left wondering: How do we make our recruitment and retention strategy successful?
 And should we even be focusing on employee retention at all?

 The Main Recruitment and Retention Strategies